skytreader/pydagogical/readme.markdown

         pass

-since the pointer might contain another value considered false but was really inserted into the structure as such.
+since the pointer might contain another value considered false but was really inserted into the structure as such. **This really depends on the structure where you are checking for `None` pointers**.